SeanJackson247/General-Parser/Basic-Tokenizer/README.md

 node C:/node/lang/test.js inputFile.java java
 ```

 Where inputFile.java is the source code and java_parse.json is the language config file.
+Note the _parse naming convention.

 For Example the code: